Cross Border Fees: What They Are and How to Avoid Them

 Can cross border fees be avoided?

 Cross border fees can be thought of as an insurance premium.
 Processing international transactions require more effort and resources as well as carry more risk to the credit card network.
 Like insurance fees, they are a necessary evil that must be dealt with in order to be protected in the long run.
+Save on credit card processing now.

-As long as you want to continue cross border e-commerce or in-store sales to international consumers, cross border credit card merchant fees are impossible to avoid.
+As long as you want to continue cross border eCommerce or in-store sales to international consumers, cross border credit card merchant fees are impossible to avoid.
 Even if your credit card company sets the base fees, you want to make sure your processor isn’t charging you additional fees for the cross border transaction.
 If extra fees are being charged, contact your processor to see if those fees are negotiable.

 Also, if you do enough business in one area of the world, you might consider registering your company and opening a bank account in that country.